 Under the IWFAQRP, Air Resource Advisors (ARAs) are technical specialists that are trained to work on smoke issues from wildland fire.
 They are deployed nationwide during large smoke events.
 Air Resource Advisors are dispatched to an incident to assist with understanding and predicting smoke impacts on the public and fire personnel.
 They analyze, summarize, and communicate these impacts to incident teams, air quality regulators, and the public.
 Learn more about Air Resource Advisors and what they do...

 The Program has developed a national cache of smoke monitoring equipment that can be deployed to incidents to understand the magnitude of smoke impacts.
-The monitors were heavily used in western wildfires in 2014 and 2015.
-Smoke monitors which measure fine particulate matter, PM2.5 are tied into the GOES satellite system similar to Remote Automated Weather Stations (RAWS).
-The near-real time data is available to the public via the U.S. Environmental Protection Agency’s (EPA’s) AirNow website as well as smoke monitor data display systems developed by the Pacific Northwest Research Station’s AirFire Team to support operational smoke forecasting.
+The monitors are heavily used, particularly in the west, during wildfire season.
+Smoke monitors, which measure fine particulate matter PM2.5, are tied into the GOES satellite system similar to Remote Automated Weather Stations (RAWS).
+The near-real time data is available to the public via the U.S. Environmental Protection Agency’s (EPA’s) AirNow website, the Fire and Smoke Map, as well as smoke monitor data display systems developed by the Pacific Northwest Research Station’s AirFire Team to support operational smoke forecasting.
 Generally, orders for monitors are tied to the overall emergency response to a wildfire and the interagency systems which support incident management teams.
 Learn more...

 ARAs depend on smoke modeling to assess future impacts.
 These include customized forecasts produced by the US Forest Service AirFire Team with their BlueSky smoke modeling system provides daily smoke impact modeling of active wildfires throughout the lower 48 states, Alaska, and a continental grid.
 The operational model products of BlueSky, which frequently utilize fine scale meteorological data supplied by U.S. National Oceanic and Atmospheric Administration (NOAA) for greater resolution and model performance, support active smoke and air quality impact forecasting downwind of large wildfires.
 Learn more...